julianl05/506-final-project/README.md

 - Model: `sklearn.linear_model.LinearRegression`
 - No regularization (standard OLS)
 - Fit using least squares optimization
-- **Note on feature scaling:** Tested StandardScaler normalization but it produced nearly identical results (slightly worse RMSE), confirming that scaling is unnecessary for Linear Regression.
+- **Note on feature scaling:** I tested StandardScaler normalization on all features, but it produced nearly identical results with slightly worse RMSE (unscaled: 16.74, scaled: 16.75).
+This confirms that feature scaling is unnecessary for Linear Regression when using one-hot encoded categorical variables alongside continuous features.
+The station dummy variables (0/1 binary) are already on the same scale as the normalized continuous features, making scaling redundant.

 **Linear Regression Performance:**